cagrigunal/test-assignment/README.md

 ## Environment installation

-Run make start - make migrate in the root folder.
+Run make start - make migrate-fresh in the root folder.

-Run docker exec -it my_frontend /bin/bash     to log into frontend console and then run npm run install and npm run dev
+Run docker exec -it my_frontend /bin/bash     to log into frontend console and then run cd test-assignment-frontend npm run install npm run dev

 ## How to run it